ModusCreateOrg/genus/md/DEVELOPING.md

 The first thing we need to is create a folder that will contain Genus and Creative engine.
 When we're done, the folder struction will look similar to the following.

     projects/
+        |-genus-game/
             |-creative-engine/      # Source Creative Engine
             |-genus/                # Source for Genus
-            |-creative-engine/  # Symbolic Link to the above directory
+                |-creative-engine/  # Symbolic Link to ../creative-engine/

 Let's clone the Genus and Creative Engine repos:

-    mkdir genus-game/                                             # Whould be within ~/projects or similar cd genus-game/
+    # Would be within ~/projects or similar
+    mkdir genus-game/
+    cd genus-game/
     git clone git@github.com:ModusCreateOrg/genus.git
     git clone git@github.com:ModusCreateOrg/creative-engine.git